DmitryRendov/mob-terraform/ACCOUNT_MANAGMENT.md

 > i.e.: remove all of these **`aws.test  =  "aws.test"`**

 #### Verify/Destroy/Remove remote-state.tf references (of this account) that are used in any other roles.
 > You might have to hunt for the account's resources use all over the place.
-Here are examples of emerging_products.

 #### Destroy/Delete App Roles in account (i.e. account/roles/role_to_delete in any order)
 ```